-Adrian Wood is joint Course-Leader for BA (Hons) Photography at London College of Communication.
+Adrian Wood is Course Leader for BA (Hons) Photography at London College of Communication.
 Adrian is a London based Photographer and educator and completed his MA Photography in Photography with distinction at London College of Communication in 2008.
 His graduate project was published in Regeneration 2, Tomorrows Photographers Today published by Thames & Hudson.

 Community Outreach and Participatory projects are a core element of Adrian’s practice.
 Working with community and arts organisations, schools and government agencies, his work focuses on projects that encourage young people to use photography as a new way of seeing their own environment and themselves in relation to their communities, society and the wider world.
 The camera is used as a device for investigating the lines between participants current realities and their future potential.